shobhit9618/celeb_recognition/docs/installation.rst

 Installation
 ============

--  Run ``pip install -r requirements.py`` to install all the dependencies (preferably in a virtual environment).
+-  Run ``pip install -r requirements.txt`` to install all the dependencies (preferably in a virtual environment).

 PyPI package
 ------------

-- To ensure you have all the required additional packages, run ``pip install -r requirements.py`` first.
+- To ensure you have all the required additional packages, run ``pip install -r requirements.txt`` first.
 - To install pip package, run::

    	# pip release version